fishpepper/OpenSky/README.md

 Additionally: Do not blame me if you brick your RX during the flash upgrade.
 There is currently no way back to the original stock firmware once you erase/flash the devcie with my code.

-# About

-This is an open source implementation for the pololar frsky protocol using a cc25xx transceiver chip.
-This software can be flashed on a DIY RX, a FrSky VD5M, or a D4R-ii receiver.
-Support for other FrSky receivers could be added.
-E.g. porting this to a X4R should be really easy.

-My custom firmware implementation will give you full 8-Channel SBUS or CPPM output, full telemetry (2Channels Analog + RSSI) and much more :)

 # Features